klevdiamanti/MS_targeted/MS_targeted_output.md

   - Genes: Genes assoiated with the current SubPathwayID pathway that the current metabolite is involved in

 ## metabolite statistics
 This is an optionally created directory named metabolite_significance, and is controlled from the setting *PrintMetaboliteStatistics* in the configuration file.
 The files contain information about the differential analysis for metabolites from the input data on the selected decision/phenotype.
+In case of two decision classes the pipeline runs a non-parametric Wilcoxon-Mann Whitney test for the metabolites.
+In case of more than two decision classes it runs the equivalent non-parametric test fur multiple decisions, Kruskal-Wallis test.

 For every tissue a tab- or comma-separated file is created.
 This file contains in every row a metabolite (current metabolite):
 - basic information about the current metabolite